logos-co/logos-storage-module/README.md

     LogosResult result = m_logos->storage_module.downloadToUrl(cid, url, local, chunkSize);
 ```

-The boolean `local` indicates if you want to download the file over the network.
-It is true by default.
+The boolean `local` indicates if you want to download locally from your node if it exists.
 Once downloaded, the data are stored in the Logos Storage node so you can set `local` to true to download faster.

 To get the download progress, subscribe to `storageDownloadProgress`.